If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 To do:

-Check the NTSC-U version.
+Check the North American version.

 The normal ending after defeating Cortex was originally meant to, similarly to the ending in "The Great Hall", play a series of epilogues with each of the six boss characters.
 This cutscene-level has all the data needed for epilogues and even specific (placeholder) text for it, but the normal ending cutscene simply never plays them.
 With hacks, the epilogue can still be played just fine.
 The reason for their (partial) removal is unknown, possibly to make 100% completion have at least some sort of unique reward.
-In the NTSC-J version, the Pinstripe and Cortex epilogues have their translated level name as the title, possibly by accident/coincidence.
+In the Japanese version, the Pinstripe and Cortex epilogues have their translated level name as the title, possibly by accident/coincidence.

 Unused Screen Offset Variables